laravel-enso/documentation/docs/backend/tables.md

 2. if needed, publish and customize the config: `php artisan vendor:publish --tag=tables-config`

-3. install the api implementation for the front end, [tables](https://github.com/enso-ui/tables).
-Be sure to check out front end docs [here](https://docs.laravel-enso.com/frontend/tables.html).
+3. install front end for the API implementation for the package - [tables](https://github.com/enso-ui/tables).
+Be sure to check out the front end's docs [here](https://docs.laravel-enso.com/frontend/tables.html).

 ## Features